Learn something new every day

 By looking at the numbers in these codes, a mail sorter can determine where the parcel should go.
 Each digit in a ZIP code stands for specific areas or regions of the United States (US).
 Some stand for broad regions, such as the east or west coast, while others stand for specific states, cities, and towns.

-The first digit of each zip code corresponds to a broad regional area.
+The first digit of each code corresponds to a broad regional area.
 Typically, this is a group of neighboring states.
-For example, zip codes that begin with zero represent the New England states, including Maine, Massachusetts, Vermont, and Connecticut.
-The zip codes also represent US territories, like Puerto Rico and the US Virgin Islands.
+For example, codes beginning with zero represent the New England states, including Maine, Massachusetts, Vermont, and Connecticut.
+They also represent US territories, like Puerto Rico and the US Virgin Islands.

 Zip codes that begin with the number nine, on the other hand, typically represent states along the west coast.
 California, Oregon, and Washington all have codes that begin with nine, for instance.
 Alaska and Hawaii also have zip codes that begin with nine.

-The next two digits of a zip code represent a specific sectional center facility.
+The next two digits represent a specific sectional center facility.
 These USPS facilities are responsible for sorting the mail even further.
 Many times, they are located in large metropolitan areas.

-The last two digits of five-digit zip codes represent an even more specific area, usually a post office.
+The last two digits represent an even more specific area, usually a post office.
 This is located within the region represented by the first digit.
 It is also typically close to the sectional center facility.